 It’s very important to set clear objectives upfront – employees must know what needs to be delivered and when.

 That’s why a good onboarding process is essential for remote workers – here I mean creating standards and manuals which will let your new employees know on how you expect them to work.
-Open communication is also crucial – there is nothing worse than misunderstandings simply because some things haven’t been said because of lack of time or someone simply forgets to talk about a certain matter.
+Open communication is also crucial – there is nothing worse than misunderstandings simply because some things haven’t been said because of lack of time or someone simply forgets to talk about a certain matter that matters at work.
 If we act like that, we may face performance related issues which can lead to dissatisfaction on both sides.
 In this place adjust to this new situation.

 about their previous experiences concerning working in a fast-paced environment with minimum supervision.
 You may want to find out if they were able to meet the deadlines and how they planned their schedule.